codeinvolute/thedefamed/README.md

 #For whom?
 Definitely geeks, who manage many servers of clients

-#What is the use of this tool?
+#How to use?
 As I have told simplyfies the copy paste work;

+1. add your ssh commands to file(or any other name)
+2. specify the path for the same in your connect.sh(or anyname you had)
+3. if shows any error while running file run (as ./connect.sh) the following command
+  1. chmod u+x connect.sh
-loads the file with ssh commands all you have to do is to select the line you want to execute/use as your command line.
+4. loads the file with ssh commands
+5. all you have to do is to select the line you want to execute/use as your command line.

+*Tested on elementary OS(Debian built/ Ubuntu 14.04)

 #what awaits the future upgrade?
 I want to add a serch tool.. :-w (if possible).

-#who am I and How I developed this?
-I had 0 knowledge in bash scripting till past 90 mins.
-Yes, developed all this in 90mins.
-Not sure if I took less time or more.
-But if you have any ideas to improvise my code am very much interested in your help :)